2022–2023 Members of the Board

 Houston, TXMarket Intelligence Product Owner, Chevron

-Doo Hyun Chung ’11 is a Market Intelligence Product Owner at Chevron New Energies.
-Doo and his team deliver competitive market intelligence and insights using advanced analytics to accelerate Chevron’s lower carbon businesses in hydrogen, carbon capture utilization and storage (CCUS), offsets, and other emerging technologies.
-From Aug 2021 for one year, he was selected to attend MIT as a Fellow in the System Design and Management (SDM) Program and the MIT Energy Institute (MITei) on corporate sponsorship.
-Prior to his academic sabbatical, he was a reservoir engineer and production engineer at Chevron Energy Technology Company, then later Chevron Technical Center for over eight years, specializing in reservoir simulation, production modeling, and coupled modeling.
-Doo holds a BS degree in Engineering from Harvey Mudd College, an MS degree in Petroleum Engineering from the University of Texas at Austin, and an MS degree in Engineering and Management from the Massachusetts Institute of Technology.
+Doo Hyun Chung ’11 is a commercial analyst in the hydrogen strategy and market insights team at Chevron New Energies.
+Chung and his team deliver competitive market intelligence and insights to help execute Chevron’s strategies to accelerate Chevron’s lower-carbon businesses in hydrogen.
+Prior to this role, he was a reservoir engineer and production engineer at Chevron Technical Center for over eight years, specializing in reservoir simulation, production modeling and coupled modeling.
+Chung holds a bachelor’s degree from Harvey Mudd College (engineering), a master’s degree in petroleum engineering from the University of Texas at Austin and a master’s in engineering and management from MIT.

 Los Angeles, CAManaging Partner, Galileo Partners